What is MQTT? A Complete Guide for Beginners

 2. Smart Home Automation

 From smart lighting to temperature sensors, MQTT allows various smart home devices from different manufacturers to communicate with a central hub and with each other seamlessly.
-Its low latency is perfect for responsive user experiences.
+Its low latency is perfect for responsive user experiences, like turning on a light from a mobile app with no perceptible delay.

 - Explore practical examples in our guide on How to Use MQTT for Smart Home Automation.